The holiday hot list: Where to travel in April

 Average temperature in April: 29°C

-Just as everyone once flocked to Bali, it now seems that everyone is flocking to Sri Lanka – but for good reason.
-Lying alone in the Indian Ocean, southwest of the Bay of Bengal, the country experienced more than its fair share of turmoil during the Covid-19 pandemic but has, more recently, proven how safe it is for travellers looking to experience a real tropical paradise.
-The teardrop island is home to a plethora of national parks, which are in turn home to Asian elephants, leopards and sloths (a Sri Lankan safari is a must), while golden beaches that provide nesting spots for birds and turtles can be found on every coastline.
+Just as everyone once flocked to Bali, it now seems everyone is heading to Sri Lanka – and for good reason.
+Lying alone in the Indian Ocean, southwest of the Bay of Bengal, the country experienced more than its fair share of turmoil during the Covid-19 pandemic but has, more recently, proven safe for travellers looking to experience a real tropical paradise.
+The teardrop island is home to a plethora of national parks, which are in turn home to Asian elephants, leopards and sloths (a Sri Lankan safari is a must), while golden beaches provide nesting spots for birds and turtles.
 The food is second to none, offering an array of flavours – think sweet onion relishes, bitter melon, spicy coconut, and rich curries.
 Enough said.

 Where to stay: Uga Chena Huts